reboot-dev/reboot-examples/README.md

 ```shell
 PYTHONPATH="gen/:hello-world/backend/src" rsm dev --working-directory=. --python hello-world/backend/src/main.py
 ```

+The PYTHONPATH must be explicitly set to pick up both the generated Resemble code and the application code.

+`rsm dev` will then run the Python script specified by the `--python` flag from the directory specified by the `--working-directory` flag.

+The tool will automatically watch the given python script for changes.
+If there are changes, it will restart the running application to reflect the update.

 <!--
 TODO: introduce an `rsm grpcurl` (or `rsm call` or ...) that lets us explore